 - Other government agencies, as required

-How to Look Up California Criminal Records Online
+How To Look Up California Criminal Records Online

-To look up one’s criminal record, a California resident can visit the Office of the Attorney General and download the Live Scan Form.
-Here, they must check “Record Review” under “Type of Application” and enter “Record Review” for “Reason for Application”.
-They can then take this form to any Live Scan site to obtain their fingerprint.
+On the form, applicants must check “Record Review” under “Type of Application” and enter “Record Review” for “Reason for Application”.
+Requesters can then take this form to any Live Scan site to obtain their fingerprint.

 Citizens living outside California will need to contact their local law enforcement agencies to procure a manual fingerprint card and their personal details.
-They can contact the Record Review Unit at (916) 227-3849 in case of difficulties.
+They can contact the Record Review Unit at (916)227-3849 in case of difficulties.

 After obtaining a Live Scan or manual fingerprint card:

-- Fill out an Application to Obtain Copy of State Summary Criminal History Record.
+- Fill out an Application to Obtain Copy of State Summary Criminal History Record

-- Get a check or money order for the $25 processing fee, payable to the California Department of Justice.
+- Get a check or money order for the $25 processing fee, payable to the California Department of Justice

-- Mail the application, fingerprint card, and a check or money order to:
+- Mail the application, fingerprint card, and a check or money order to the California Department of Justice (DOJ)

 Bureau of Criminal Identification and Analysis